 Military Ridge State Trail | Permitted Uses and Trail Fees

-Trail Fees Bikers, in-line skaters, and cross-country skiiers (age 16 or older) are required to have an annual or daily state trail pass.
+Trail Fees Hikers, bikers, and cross-country skiiers (age 16 or older) are required to have an annual or daily state trail pass.
 You can purchase passes online from the Wisconsin DNR or at state park offices.
 Self-registration is available when offices are closed.
 Additionally, some local businesses along the trails sell trail passes.

 The Military Ridge State Trail was originally constructed by the United States Army around 1835 as a connection between frontier forts.
 From 1880 to around 1925, the trail was used as a railroad corridor for the Chicago Tomah and Railway Company.
 This railway line was eventually abandoned due to a decline in passenger service, and in 1993, the trail was converted to a recreational trail.
 Since 1993, Wisconsinites and visitors from across the region enjoy this trail for multiple uses.